Ganderson264/Stroke_Prediction-/README.md

 - **Recall (Stroke class)**: 2%
 - **F1-Score (Stroke class)**: 4%

+### Evaluation

+The model's performance is meticulously evaluated using a confusion matrix.
+Emphasis is placed on recall to minimize false negatives.
+We also measure precision, F1 score, and accuracy to gain a holistic view of the model's predictive capacity.

+### Best Model Results

+The optimal model configuration achieved a recall score of approximately 63.48%, marking a substantial improvement in the identification of actual stroke cases.

 ## Contributing

 We welcome contributions!
 Please follow these steps to contribute: